 Emmanuel Gabriel St. Louis MD, Chair

 Was born and raised in Haiti and graduated from the State University of Haiti Medical School.
 He did his residency at Bronx Lebanon Hospital, Albert Einstein College of Medicine and is Board certified in Family Practice.
-He is the Vice-Chairman of the Family Practice Department at Brooklyn Hospital; he has been in private practice in Uniondale New York for over 15 years and is the Uniondale School District Physician..
+He was the Vice-Chairman of the Family Practice Department at Brooklyn Hospital.
+He has been in private practice in Uniondale New York for over 20 years and is the Uniondale School District Physician.

 Lesly Honore MD, DPM